What is forceps delivery or Ventouse Delivery?

 Each method should only be used in specific circumstances and a trained medical professional should know when to use each tool.
 If the wrong choice is made, scarring can occur to the baby’s head or face and nerves can be damaged causing the face to droop on one side.

-If your baby has been injured where forceps or ventouse delivery has been performed there may be a claim for clinical negligence.
+If your baby has been injured where forceps or ventouse delivery has been performed there may be a claim for medical negligence.

-When does clinical negligence occur during forceps delivery or ventouse delivery?
+When does medical negligence occur during forceps delivery or ventouse delivery?

 When a decision is taken to utilise instruments such as forceps or ventouse to assist with the delivery of a baby negligence can occur when there is a delay in using such instruments, or when the inappropriate instrument is used for that delivery.
 Further, it is essential that the medical professional who is using such instruments has appropriate training and skill in order to deliver the baby safely.